Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Party-laden politics comes at a pivotal moment as the Russian invasion drags on and the United States descends into conflict ahead of the November election, when lawmakers clash with voters with Congressional control at stake.

-A recent AP-NORC Center for Public Affairs Research poll shows that public support for the United States to punish Russia for the war wavers if it comes at the expense of the economy.
+A new Associated Press poll shows that public support for the United States to punish Russia for the war wavers if it comes at the expense of the economy.

-There’s an isolationist sentiment in my party that I think is wrong, and I wanted to push it back, McConnell told a Kentucky audience last week, explaining his visit to Ukraine.
+There’s an isolationist sentiment in my party that I think is wrong, and I wanted to push that away,” McConnell told a Kentucky audience last week, explaining his visit to Ukraine.

 Divisions within the GOP over Ukraine are regularly fueled by Trump, who initially hailed Putin’s invasion of Ukraine as a genius negotiation strategy.
-Trump has repeatedly denounced US aid to Ukraine, most recently at a rally in Wyoming.
-Ahead of the Senate vote on the $40 billion aid, Trump decried the idea of spending overseas as American parents struggle.
+Trump has repeatedly denounced US aid to Ukraine, including last weekend at a rally in Wyoming.
+Ahead of the Senate vote on the $40 billion in aid, Trump denounced the idea of spending overseas as American parents struggle.

 As Trump plans to run for the White House in 2024, the persistence of his America First foreign policy approach leaves open questions about the sustainability of his party’s commitment to American support for a democratic Ukraine.
 Senators are set this summer to vote to expand NATO to include Sweden and Finland, but Trump has repeatedly criticized US spending on the Western military alliance.

-Senator Josh Hawley of Missouri, among 11 Republican senators who voted against the Ukraine package, called the tally an astronomical figure at a time when foreign policy should focus elsewhere, including China.
+Senator Josh Hawley of Missouri, among 11 Republican senators who voted against the Ukraine package, called the tally “an astronomical number at a time when foreign policy should be focused elsewhere, including on China.”

 It’s kind of a nation-building number, Hawley said in an interview.
 And I think that’s a mistake.